top of page

 You won't be left to find your own way through this.
 I provide the structure and clinical direction.
 Your job is simply to engage with what comes up.

-This is neuroscience-informed, person-centred psychotherapy drawing on evidence-based methods and structured protocols where they serve the work.
+This is neuroscience-informed, person-centred psychotherapy and hypnotherapy drawing on evidence-based methods and structured protocols where that are always shaped around your personal experience.
 Every session is tailored, focused and spacious enough for genuine exploration.

-Every journey begins by understanding your story: the experiences, challenges and thought patterns that shape how you think, act and respond.
+Every journey begins by understanding your story: what you experienced, how you felt, what you thought, and what you did.
 Through focused and reflective dialogue, I help you clarify the areas where change is most needed and begin the therapeutic work that supports clearer thinking, steadier reactions and more deliberate action.

 I listen closely to your story and use evidence-based frameworks to clarify the beliefs, patterns and habitual responses that may be limiting your progress.
 This analytical work forms the foundation for meaningful therapeutic change.